cBioPortal/cbioportal/docs/File-Formats.md

 25. **Tumor_Paired_End_Read_Count**: The number of paired-end reads of the tumor tissue that support the call.
 26. **Normal_Split_Read_Count**: The number of split reads of the normal tissue that support the call.
 27. **Tumor_Split_Read_Count**: The number of split reads of the tumor tissue that support the call.
-28. **Annotation**: Free text description of the gene or transcript rearrangement, i.e.:
+28. **Annotation**: Free text description of the gene or transcript rearrangement, e.g.:
 ```
 PAX8 (NM_003466) rearrangement: c.1088-2028_c.25+11587del;
 TMPRSS2 (NM_001135099) - ERG (NM_182918) fusion: c.56-1943:TMPRSS2_c.18+13593:ERGdel